 Community property could be a couch that you two bought after getting married, money earned from income during the marriage, money sitting in a savings account (regardless of which spouse’s name is on the account), the house that the two of you live in, you name it.
 Texas is a community property state.
 That means that during your divorce there is a presumption that all of the property is community property, unless you can prove (with clear and convincing evidence) that the property is your separate property.
 Why does it matter?
 Because any property that is characterized as community property will be divided by the judge.
 This is why it is vital that you have an accurate accounting as well as provide the necessary proof to demonstrate to a jury the extent of your community estate.

-Let’s face it.
-Most of the people that sit in the jury stand may not understand complex property division, especially when there has been commingling (e.g. mixing) of separate and community funds.
-This is why it is vital that you provide your lawyer with any documentation that could prove the character of property.
-It is also essential that your lawyer is an expert at presenting evidence in front of a jury in a way that is easy to understand.
+It is vital that you provide your lawyer with any documentation that could prove the character of property.
+It is also essential that your lawyer is an expert at presenting evidence in front of a jury in a way that is easy to understand if your case ends up in trial.
 Trust me, the less confused the jurors are, the more smoothly your case will run.
-Contact our team today if you would like to discuss your case in detail or check out more resources on Dividing Assets.
+Contact our team today if you would like to discuss your case in detail.